Dative shift: Forming a new hypothesis

 On the "broad-range level" the rule applies semantically and lexically, or "lexicosemantically".
 In this account, the syntactic change and semantic constraints of the dative rule are consequences of a single operation, namely the lexicosemantic shift.

 That is, if a verb beginning in the "X causes Y to go to Z" structure can alternate with the "X causes Z to have Y" structure and the sentence remains well-formed, then the child realizes that this verb can undergo dative shift.

 Figure 4, to the right, illustrates the alternation process.

-Verbs that undergo the "dative shift" rule must also be specified by a possessor-possessionrelationship.
+Verbs that undergo the "dative shift" rule must also be specified by a possessor-possession relationship.
 Verbs whose meanings are not cognitively compatible with the notion of a possession change will not produce a coherent semantic structure in the double object construction.

 The constraints characterized by this broad-range level form as a combination of children's lexical, semantic, and syntactic structural innate knowledge, in addition to the frequency of these forms in their input.

 On the "narrow-range level" the dative rule constricts the broad-level rule, allowing it only to apply to subclasses of semantically and morphologically similar verbs.
 Narrow-range rules may be acquired by a procedure that is weakly conservative, in that the only verbs that the child allows to undergo dative shift freely are those verbs that they have actually heard undergo an alternation, or verbs that are semantically similar to them.
 The narrow subclasses of verbs are simply the set of verbs that are similar to a verb the child has heard to alternate.
-‘Semantic similarity" would be defined as verbs that share most or all of their grammatically-relevant semantic structure.
+‘Semantic similarity" would be defined as verbs that share most or all of their grammatically relevant semantic structure.
 For example, the notions of go, be, have, or act, as well as kinds of causal relations such as cause, let, and prevent, including the verbs throw and kick, all share the same general semantic structure of cause.

 The final constraint of this proposed hypothesis is the morphophonological constraint.
 It is proposed that children will apply the morphophonological constraint to subclasses of alternating verbs that are all from the native class (monosyllabic).
 If the set of alternating verbs are not all from the native class, then the child will not apply the morphophonological constraint.
 This account correctly predicts that the morphophonological constraint could apply to some semantic subclasses, but not others.
 For example, children would apply the constraint to the following five subclasses of alternating verbs:

 Children would not apply the constraint to the class of "future having" verbs because they are not all from the native (monosyllabic) class, thereby allowing the following DOC examples to be well-formed: